The Cultural Anthropology website is divided into several sections:

 Cultural Anthropology, the SCA's Peer-Reviewed Journal

 Cultural Anthropology's first print issue came out in 1986.
 Since then, the journal has been published four times a year with content that includes original articles, editorials, review essays, commentaries, and book reviews.
 Starting in 2014, the journal becomes open access with new issues for anyone to read through the website.
-The society hopes to provide at least ten years of past volumes (2004–2013) as open access content in the spring of 2014.
-A print-on-demand service, for those wishing to purchase physical copies of the journal, is also in the works.
+The society hopes to provide at least ten years of past volumes (2004–2013) as open access content in the fall of 2014.
+Readers wishing to obtain print copies of journal issues can purchase them through a number of online bookstores.
+Individual issues are available for purchase for one year from their initial publication date.
+Readers can subscribe to Cultural Anthropology's Atom feed, which delivers alerts about new articles as soon as they are published on the website.

 When the Cultural Anthropology website first launched in 2007, we began to create supplemental pages for each article in the print journal.
 Article supplemental pages include article abstracts, links to other CA articles, images, videos, author biographies and interviews, reference lists, and discussion questions.
 Our contributing editors are in the process of building supplemental pages for the entire archive of the journal.